-- (a) DCAD will pay for round trip airfare coach class for authorized travel. - (b) Other forms of transportation may be used, but DCAD will not reimburse more than the cost of coach class airfare. - (c) DCAD will reimburse the reasonable expenses of a vehicle rental if needed for transportation at the destination of the trip. - (d) DCAD will reimburse the expenses for taxis or other reasonable ground transportation. - (e) DCAD will pay for local airport parking required while Assessors are out of town.
-At the destination, DCAD will pay required parking fees for personal or rented vehicles. - (f) Assessors may use their personal vehicles for out-of-town travel.
-DCAD will pay a mileage reimbursement in an amount established each year by DCAD, the mileage reimbursement amount is set at the rate allowable by the IRS for expense deductions for income tax purposes.
-When Assessors use their personal vehicles on a trip to a destination outside the State of Georgia, the maximum amount DCAD will reimburse for travel expenses to and from the destination (including lodging, meals, and mileage reimbursement) is the amount of the round-trip airfare coach class based on the price of a ticket purchased 21 days in advance of departure.
-DCAD will pay for personal vehicle mileage while at the destination. - (g) If an Assessor is driving a personal vehicle on DCAD business outside of the DeKalb County Appraisal Department and has car failure, DCAD will pay the expense (less any insurance recovery) of towing the vehicle to a garage or repair shop.
-The cost of repairs to the vehicle will not be reimbursed.
+- (a) PAD will pay for round trip, coach class airfare for business related travel. - (b) PAD will reimburse reasonable expenses for vehicle rental if needed for transportation at the destination of the trip. - (c) PAD will reimburse expenses for taxis or other reasonable ground transportation. - (d) PAD will pay for airport and other required parking for business related travel. - (e) Personal vehicles may be used for out-of-town travel.
+PAD will pay a mileage reimbursement in an amount established each year by the Department which is usually the rate allowable by the IRS for expense deductions for income tax purposes.
+In the case of car failure, PAD will reimburse expenses of towing the vehicle to a repair shop.
+The cost of repairs will not be reimbursed.

-Accommodations
+Accommodations Expenses:

-- (a) DCAD will pay the actual expenses for one room at a hotel, motel or other lodging facility. - (b) DCAD will pay the cost of parking a personal or rental vehicle at a hotel, motel, or other lodging facility. - (c) DCAD will pay for all telephone calls related to DCAD business and for calls to immediate family members.
+- (a) PAD will pay for one room at a hotel, motel or other lodging facility. - (b) PAD will pay the cost of parking a personal or rental vehicle at a hotel, motel, or other lodging facility.